Neidley/Neidley.github.io/_posts/2018-04-08-software-engineering-principles-review.md

   3. Understand all the O time complexities and what they mean/signify.

     O(1)
       Read as "constant time" or "Big-O of constant time".
 No matter the size of n, the algorithm always takes the same amount of time to execute.
 This is the fastest an algorithm can operate.

     O(logn)
       Read as "logarithmic time" or "Big-O of logarithmic time".
 As the size of n grows, the time it takes the algorithm to execute and complete grows faster than constant time.
 Logarithmic time algorithms are slower than constant time algorithms.

     O(n)
       Read as "linear time" or "Big-O of linear time".
 As the size of n grows, the time it takes the algorithm to execute and complete grows at the same rate.
       Linear time algorithms are slower than constant time algorithms.

     O(nlogn)
       Read as "loglinear time" or "Big-O of loglinear time".
 As the size of n grows, the time it takes the algorithm to execute and complete grows faster than constant time.
 Loglinear time algorithms are slower than linear time algorithms.

     O(n2)
       Read as "quadratic time" or "Big-O of quadratic time".
 As n grows, the time it takes the algorithm to execute grows faster than loglinear time.
 This is considered a slow efficiency classification.
 Quadratic time algorithms are slower than loglinear time algorithms and overall considered relatively slow, but still usable.

     O(2n)
       Read as "exponential time" or "Big-O of exponential time".
 As n grows, the time it takes the algorithm to execute grows much faster than quadratic time.
       Algorithms with this complexity are very slow, and in most cases unusable.

   4. Be able to identify all of the sorts you encountered.
 Once again no need for implementing them, but you should be able to identify them given some code.
   You should know the time complexities of them as well.

     Insertion Sort
       Moves items from an unsorted collection to a new, sorted collection by inserting items in their proper place one at a time.
 This algorithm has poor performance compared to other sorting algorithms.
+      Big 0(n2)

     Selection Sort
       Selects the item which should be sorted "next" and moves it to the front (or back) of the collection.
 Selection sort has poor performance compared to other sorting algorithms.
+      Big 0(n2)

     Bubble Sort
       Passes through a collection multiple times.
 In each pass, it compares adjacent items and swaps them according to the desired sorting order.
 The algorithm finishes when there are no swaps done for a complete pass.
 Bubble sort has poor performance when compared to other sorting algorithms.
+      Big 0(n2)

     Merge Sort
       Breaks the collection into sub-collections and sorts each sub-collection.
       Sorted sub-collections are merged together (using recursion) to form larger sorted collections until the entire collection is sorted.
 Merge sort has good performance compared to other sorting algorithms.
+      Big O(nlogn)

     Quick Sort
       Picks a pivot point and compares each item to the pivot point.
 It moves each item according to the pivot point.
 When there are no more items to move in the first iteration, these steps are repeated for the "left" and "right" sides of the collection.
 Quick sort has good performance compared to other sorting algorithms.
+      Big O(nlogn)

   5. Study LEFT, RIGHT, and INNER join.

+    SELECT department.name, professor.name
+    FROM department
+    LEFT OUTER JOIN professor
+    ON professor.department_id = department.id;

   6. Be able to write a linear search and binary search and know the associated runtimes.